servactory/servactory.com/docs/guide/options/usage.md

 :::

-This option is validation.
-This option is dynamic.
-It will check that the passed value is in the specified array.
+Dynamic validation option.
+Checks that the passed value is in the specified array using `include?`.
-The `include?` method is used.

 ::: code-group